e2ure/soap-mock/readme.md

-A java soap mocking app
+A java soap mock app